cleanlab/label-error-detection-benchmarks/README.md

 1. `1_Run_Cross_Val_Noisy_Labels.ipynb`: for each model, run k-fold cross-validation with noisy labels to generated out-of-sample predicted probabilities
 2. `2_Save_Cross_Val_Results_To_Numpy.ipynb`: for each model, save predicted probabilities to a Numpy file

+## Evaluate Label Quality Scores

+Once we have the out-of-sample predicted probabilities for all datasets and models, we can evaluate them with a single notebook located below:

+`src/experiments/Evaluate_All_Experiments.ipynb`